If asked to guess what holiday is hardest for me, I don’t think Independence Day would top most people’s lists – but it is.

 The first afternoon of a St. G’s session, the camp meets for a singalong.
 During this gathering, two major things happen.
 First, you get a demonstration of how to hug properly.
 This is not a Puritanical “leave room for the Holy Spirit” side hug – this is full-contact hugging, no A-frame hugs allowed, and there is the dispensing of very scientific information about how human beings need at least twenty hugs a day for good health.
 You can accomplish that before breakfast at St. G’s, but nobody stops there.

-The second part of this gathering is the counselors dramatizing the Body Passage, beginning with one person, then each of them gradually joining into an animated, busy whole that illustrates the Body of Christ working together as a harmonious sort of Rube Goldbergian machine, and demonstrating with motion the uniqueness and vital importance of each person.
-Then, as a whole, they show how the Body is affected positively (with delighted, exaggerated, happy sighs) and negatively (with flinching, moaning, and recoiling) by something that affects any part of it.
+The second part of this gathering is the counselors illustrating how each member of the camp is part of the Body of Christ.
+They go on to dramatize the Body Passage by creating a human machine, beginning with one person, then each of the counselors attaching themselves to one or more people already in the mechanism they’re creating with motion, gradually joining into an animated, busy whole that illustrates the Body of Christ working together as a harmonious sort of Rube Goldbergian machine, and demonstrating with their connection to each other the uniqueness and vital importance of each person.
+Then they show how the Body, as a whole, is affected by anything that happens to one member: to something good, the machine reacts with relaxing postures and delighted, exaggerated, happy sighs, and to something bad, it reacts with flinching, moaning, and recoiling.

 As a reminder of the lesson, your cabin counselor – an inevitably rock-star-cool college student – ties onto your wrist a “body string.”
 From all appearances, this is a length of anonymous nylon cord, but because of the atmosphere of camp, it becomes approximately a magical talisman, representing the expectations, happiness, wonder, togetherness, joy, nurturing, and adventure of the place.